 Free flu jabs for unpaid carers in Surrey

 Please note, this information is for unpaid, family/friend carers.
-If you area a paid care worker please contact your employer for details on how you can have a flu jab.
+If you are a a paid care worker please contact your employer for details on how you can have a flu jab.

 The NHS in Surrey provides Vouchers (both physical copies and electronic-vouchers) which we, Action for Carers help distribute.
-You do need to be registered with us (which is FREE and easy to do!)

 How to use the Voucher

 You can ask for a flu jab at your GP practice, or take your Surrey Carers’ Flu Jab Voucher to your nearest participating community pharmacy, there will be no charge.
 The Voucher ‘proves’ you are a carer, and you are therefore entitled to a free vaccination.

 Most, but not all pharmacists are signed up to the flu vaccination programme so give them a call to check availability.
 You can find your local pharmacy, its opening times and contact information here.

 For younger carers